Making Sense of Item Response Theory: The Cool Kid in Testing Science

 Think of it this way: while traditional test models look at your total score and shrug, IRT gets into the nitty-gritty.
 It looks at how you responded to specific questions and measures three key things about each one:

 • Difficulty: How hard is the question?
-Is it asking you for basic vibes or quantum mechanics-level knowledge?
+Is it asking for basic vibes or quantum mechanics-level knowledge?

 • Guessing: How likely is it that someone can just guess the answer and get it right?
 (We see you, multiple-choice questions with sneaky tricks.)